BenoitPro/Using-front-end-build-tools/Readme.md

+Author : Gavin Davies
+> This e-book was originally published in 2015 by Five Simple Steps.
+Five Simple Steps have closed their online store and graciously returned the rights to the authors, so we are offering this book for free.
+> See the original Article on [Radify.io blog post "Using front-end build tools"](http://radify.io/blog/using-build-tools/)
+> It's put on Github for translate and improvement purpose

 # Introduction

 This book is aimed at designers who also do front end development.
 These days, it seems that we all wear multiple hats in our jobs!